josyao1/josyao1/README.md

-# Hi, I'm Joshua! 👋
+# Welcome to my Portfolio! 👋

-I am a Sophomore pursuing a Bachelor's of Science in Computer Science and a minor in Economics.

 ## About Me 📚

-I'm a Computer Science major with a passion for technology and a keen interest in economics.
-I love to explore the intersection of these two fields and develop solutions that have a positive impact on society.
+My name is Joshua.
+I am a sophomore at Northwestern University, pursuing a Bachelor's of Science in Computer Science with a Minor in Economics.
+My curiosity in Computer Science stemmed from a love for puzzle solving and out of the box thinking.
+The opportunity to tackle real-world challenges and help others through software engineering by applying my strong programming skills, analytical mindset, and data-driven problem-solving approach is both inspiring and motivational to me and I'm excited to tackle any future projects!

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/joshua-yao-b802671b2/) and [Instagram](https://www.instagram.com/joshyao_/).